Maintaining your CISM certification: Renewal requirements

--Lawfully serve the interests of stakeholders and maintain a high degree of personal conduct and character.
+-Lawfully serve stakeholders’ interests and maintain a high degree of personal conduct and character.

-Educational activities that meet the CPE standard include technical and managerial training in related areas, both of which must be applied to the management, design, or assessment of an infosec workplace.
-While hours on the job cannot be used to meet this requirement, the following CPE activities have been approved by the CISM Certification Committee:
+Educational activities that meet the CPE standard include technical and managerial training in related areas, both of which must be applied to the management, design or assessment of an information security workplace.
+Hours on the job cannot be used to meet this requirement, but the CISM Certification Committee has approved the following CPE activities:

-- Development of presentations related to management, design, or assessment of an enterprise’s infosec.
+- Development of presentations on management, design, or assessment of an enterprise’s information security.

-- Publication of written material directly related to infosec management.
+- Publication of written material directly related to information security management.
 Submissions must appear in a formal publication or website, and a copy of the writing must be available upon request.

 - Development and review of CISM exam items, including materials review.

-- Contribution of 20 hours each year to related infosec work performed for ISACA or other professional entities in the field.
+- Contribution of 20 hours each year to related information security work for ISACA or other professional entities in the field.

-- Mentoring efforts related to coaching, reviewing performance, assisting with CISM exam preparation, or guidance through the credentialing process are all viable activities.
+- Mentoring efforts related to coaching, reviewing performance and assisting with CISM exam preparation or guidance through the credentialing process are all viable activities.